 Career Success!
 UTC graduate and former Totally Trades attendee Kim Cotta is featured in this WABI-TV5 profile.

-Primary funding is provided by the Maine Dept. of Transportation/Federal Highway Administration and Maine Dept. of Education/Career and Technical Education.
+Primary funding is provided by the Maine Dept. of Transportation and Maine Dept. of Education/Career and Technical Education.

 Additional in-kind and financial support is provided by